OpenLake/Interview-Preparation/README.md

 **Mentees Number: 3**

-Candidates are encouraged to bring their own idea about how we can improve the functionality and add more features and uesfulness.
+Candidates are encouraged to bring their own ideas about how we can improve the functionality and add more features and usefulness.
 You need to prepare a good proposal containing all these stuff like your timeline and your approach to complete this project.